Can I Ship Pepper Spray with USPS?

 You Can’t Ship Pepper Spray Internationally

-Ground services allow you to ship to any of the 50 United States, including Alaska and Hawaii.
+Ground Advantage allows you to ship to any of the 50 United States, including Alaska and Hawaii.
 However, since it’s a toxic hazardous material that requires you to use only ground service in most cases, you can’t send pepper spray internationally with USPS.
 Certain countries may ban pepper spray from being imported altogether, and you can check to see if the country you intend to ship to allows it or not in the USPS individual country listings.

 As a general rule of thumb, neither aerosols nor corrosives can travel via international air transport…no matter which shipping carrier you use.